 Reference material, education and training resources, and ews and journal articles.

 Provides measures to assure the safety of customers and their mail.

-U.S. Department of Health and Human Services' Food and Drug Administration
+U.S. Food and Drug Administration Food Defense

-This site contains information on threats to food sources.
+Information on threats to food sources.

 U.S. Department of Labor's Occupational Safety and Health Administration

-This Web site offers safety and health tips to combat bio-terrorism.
+Safety and health tips to combat bioterrorism.